*Mr. Cuban may receive financial compensation for his support.

 Starting a business, like any major venture, is easier when you know what to do and have a place to turn when you need help.
-Our How to Start a Business guide walks you through the steps you need to start your business.
+Our How to guide walks you through the steps you need to get started.
 You’ll find it helpful whether you want to know how to start an online business, a business from home or a business that you’ll operate from a commercial space.

 When you are ready to move ahead with your business idea, we simplify the process of filing your legal documents and registering the company in your state to make you “official.”

-Use our How to Start a Business guide as a road map to follow to get your company off the ground.
+Use our guide as a road map to follow to get your company off the ground.
 If you already know what kind of business you will be starting, begin at step 2.

 The first step is to decide what kind of business to start.
 If you have skills and abilities that are in demand, that decision may be easy.
 But if you’re not sure what you want to do, there are hundreds of business ideas for you to consider.